-This would be disadvantageous for directors who have opted for a mix of minimum salary plus dividends in order to restrict or avoid National Insurance Contributions.
-Based on a working week of 37 hours, a salary required to comply with the NLW rules would amount to approximately £17,143.
-Most directors will have set their salary for 2021-22 at say £8,840, which would have secured contributions at the minimum level to maintain the director's contribution record for the year.
-At the increased level to secure NLW compliance, £17,143, the combined, additional NIC contributions would amount to just under £1,975.
+This would be a nail in the coffin for directors who have determined to take a low salary/high dividend approach to minimising National Insurance Contributions.
+Based on a working week of 37 hours, a salary required to comply with the NLW rules would amount to approximately £22,010.
+Most directors will have set their salary lower at the minimum level to maintain State Pension and other benefits.
+At the increased level to secure NLW compliance, additional NIC contributions would be required.